adafruit/circuitpython-org/_board/bast_pro_mini_m0.md

   - Breadboard-Friendly
 ---

-The Bast Pro Mini M0 features a powerful SAMD21E chip, an ARM Cortex-M0 based microcontroller with low power consumption and high performance, makes it ideal for endless applications.
+The Bast Pro Mini M0 features a powerful SAMD21E chip, an ARM Cortex-M0 based microcontroller with low power consumption and high performance, making it ideal for endless applications.

 ## Technical details